Checkmarx/kics-github-action/README.md

           cat results.json
 ```

-## Example Using Docker Runner and SARIF report
+## Example using docker-runner and SARIF report

 checkmarx/kics-action@docker-runner branch runs an alpine based linux container (`checkmarx/kics:nightly-alpine`) that doesn't require downloading kics binaries and queries in the `entrypoint.sh`